Olympos and the Chimera in Turkey

 In the 1st century BC, Olympos was invaded and settled by Cilician pirates.

-In 78 AD, the Roman commander Servilius Isaurieus took the city and added it to the Roman Empire.
+In 78 AD, the Roman commander Servilius Isaurieus captured the city and added it to the Roman Empire.
 The Roman emperor Hadrian later visited the city, and it took on the name Hadrianopolis for a while in his honor.

 In the Middle Ages, the Venetians, Genoese, and Rhodians built two fortresses along the coast.